-- 1. The file matrix.txt included with this lab describes the matrix in Figure 24.1 and has the adjacency matrix A given above.
+- 1. The file datafile.txt included with this lab describes the matrix in Figure 1.1 and has the adjacency matrix A given above.
 You may use it to test your function. - 2.
 You can open a file in Python using the with syntax.
 Then, you can iterate through the lines using a for loop.
 Here is an example.

 '''

-Open 'matrix.txt' for read-only
+Open 'datafile.txt' for read-only

-with open('./matrix.txt', 'r') as myfile:
+with open('./datafile.txt', 'r') as myfile:

-'''

-'''

 for line in myfile:

 print line

 '''